annotation/text-fabric/docs/Api/Bhsa.md

         ??? hint "color names"
             The link above points to a series of handy color names and their previews.

+    ??? info "highlights"
+        Same as in `B.pretty()`.

+    ???+ note "highlights takes precedence over colorMap" If both `highlights` and `colorMap` are given, `colorMap` is ignored.

+        If you need to micro-manage, `highlights` is your thing.
+        Whenever possible, use `colorMap`.

+    ??? note "one big highlights dictionary"
+        It is OK to first compose a big highlights dictionary for many tuples of nodes, and then run `prettyTuple()` for many different tuples with the same `highlights`.
+        It does not harm performance if `highlights` maps lots of nodes outside the tuple as well.

 ??? abstract "B.show()"
     ```python